Requirements¶

 Interactive Browser authentication¶

-the user needs to authenticate against Azure using the default browser to start the scan, also --tenant-id
+This authentication method requires the user to authenticate against Azure using the default browser to start the scan, also --tenant-id

 flag is required.